Andres930410/express-ts-cli/README.md

 ## Credits

-This library is created for free use and with the goal of optimazing the setup proccess of project using express.
+This library is created for free use and with the goal of optimizing the setup process of an express project.

 ## License